 Some people take medication, but still have seizures.
 If that is happening for your family member or friend, talk with the doctor.
 Better seizure control may be possible.

 Many medications treat seizures.
-The doctor may decide that taking FYCOMPA® with other seizure medication could be a good option.
+The doctor may decide that taking FYCOMPA® could be a good option.
 You can start by having the person you care for complete these questions.

 Ask the doctor about side effects.
 Medications for seizures, including FYCOMPA, may cause suicidal thoughts or actions.
 Pay attention to any changes, such as sudden changes in mood, behaviors, thoughts, or feelings.
 Call the doctor between visits if you see any of these signs.
 Learn more about possible side effects of FYCOMPA.